Cooking up a storm: the biggest kitchen style trends

 Not only will you save heaps of time, but you’ll be also doing the environment a favour too.
 We rarely fill our kettles with the exact amount of water we use.
 Spare water sits idle overnight, and then gets poured away to make way for fresh water the next day.
 It’s okay – we’re all guilty of it.
 With a boiling water tap you’ll only ever use the water you need.
 And since there’s no need for a kettle – you’ll free up valuable worktop space.
 Something we could all do with more of!

-Words we associate with marble: elegant, sophisticated, and expensive.
+Words we associate with marble: deluxe, sophisticated, and expensive.
 At B&Q you needn’t worry about the E word.
 Make your kitchen feel luxurious with products that don’t cost the earth.
 With marble effect sticky back plastic, you can transform the look of your kitchen surfaces in an afternoon.
 It’s surprisingly easy to apply, plus it’s water and heat resistant (up to 75 degrees).
 Read our article, how to apply stick back plastic for a step-by-step guide as well as some clever tips and tricks.

-Want to give your walls and floors a deluxe makeover?
+Want to give your walls and floors a swanky makeover?
 Our marble effect floor and wall tiles are stain-resistant, easy to fit and certainly look the part.
 Recreate a high class look in your kitchen.

 The rise of “Japandi”